Which type of tissue is responsible for generating movement by co... | Channels for Pearson+

 1

 Step 1: Begin by understanding the primary function of each tissue type mentioned in the problem.
-Connective tissue provides structural support and connects different parts of the body, epithelial tissue covers surfaces and lines cavities, nervous tissue transmits signals, and muscle tissue is responsible for movement.
+Muscle tissue is specialized for contraction and generating movement, epithelial tissue covers surfaces and lines cavities, nervous tissue is responsible for transmitting signals, and connective tissue provides support and structure.

 Step 2: Focus on the key phrase in the question: 'generating movement by contracting in a forcible manner.'
-This description aligns with the unique ability of muscle tissue to contract and produce movement.
+This description aligns with the unique function of muscle tissue, which contains specialized proteins (actin and myosin) that enable contraction.

-Step 3: Recall the three types of muscle tissue: skeletal muscle (responsible for voluntary movements), cardiac muscle (found in the heart and responsible for pumping blood), and smooth muscle (found in walls of organs and responsible for involuntary movements).
+Step 3: Recall the three types of muscle tissue: skeletal muscle (responsible for voluntary movement), cardiac muscle (found in the heart, involuntary), and smooth muscle (found in walls of organs, involuntary).
 All muscle tissues share the ability to contract.

-Step 4: Compare the functions of the other tissue types to muscle tissue.
-Connective tissue, epithelial tissue, and nervous tissue do not have the ability to contract forcibly to generate movement, which is a defining characteristic of muscle tissue.
+Step 4: Compare the functions of the other tissue types.
+Epithelial tissue does not contract; it serves as a protective barrier.
+Nervous tissue transmits electrical signals but does not generate movement.
+Connective tissue provides structural support but does not contract.

-Step 5: Conclude that muscle tissue is the correct answer based on its specialized function of contraction to produce movement, distinguishing it from the other tissue types.
+Step 5: Based on the analysis, identify muscle tissue as the correct answer because it is the only tissue type capable of contracting to generate movement.

 Watch next